The area of law dealing with complaints against government decisions is called administrative law. The purpose of administrative law is twofold:

 Prescribed child protection complaints are complaints relating to health or community services that:

-- are provided to a child who may be or who has been at risk
+- are provided to, or for the benefit of, a child who may be or who has been at risk

 - involve a notification (whether mandatory or otherwise) of a suspicion that a child may be at risk